bharathsp/claude-desktop-fastmcp-tools/README.md

 - "Add up my expenses: 1,250 + 890 + 340, then tell me what 18% tax would be on the total."
 - "Compare stock quotes for AAPL and MSFT, then show 1-month history for whichever is higher."
 - "Give me a random fact, then look up that topic on Wikipedia."
+- "Run tools_api_health, then get a stock quote for AAPL if the API is healthy."

 ### Integration flow